When will I know if I have been accepted to Co-op?

 How much will I be paid?

 Employers set salaries.
 Typically, your salary increases with each work term, but this not guaranteed.
-Students are typically paid hourly with average wages falling between $12 to $19 per hour but this depends on many factors, including the industry, the level of the position, and the local economy.
+Students are typically paid hourly with average wages between $12 to$19 per hour but this depends on many factors, including the industry, the level of the position, and local economy.